TheGodOfWar007/codefundo/README.md

 The user will actually first need to sign into our website and enable push notifications.
 Then the website will require the user to enter the name of the coastal city the user lives in and the name of ocean or sea which forms its coast.
 Then the user will need to tell us about any of the past occurences of such natural calamities and their specific time periods if possible.
 In short we may try to collect as much data as possible so as to make prediction strong enough.
 Once the role of the user is completed the the another intrinsic algorithm may try to retrieve the relevant weather information from relevant sources (which are yet to be decided, most probably will be 'INDIAN METROLOGICAL SERVICES').

 DATASETS USED:
-As mentioned above, some data will be entered by the user, and rest of the data for eg: the speed of winds, relative humidity
+As mentioned above, some data will be entered by the user, and rest of the data for eg: the speed of winds, relative humidity, temperature, pressure, wind currents, the latitude and longitude, etc. (If needed we may use 'fractals' to predict the calamity), coastal topography.

+TECHNOLOGY TO BE USED:
+Most probably fractals, python algorithms, some PHP algorithms, MySQL to handle the data, defenately some data given by the sattelites, radars, etc if possible.
+We may try to gain access to the data of the INDIAN METEROLOGICAL DEPARTMENT.